 That’s a lot of numbers and metrics to consider, and our list is far from comprehensive.
 Tracking and managing your projects — and the KPIs that go with them — via a collaborative solution, such as monday.com, can make it easy to keep your project ship afloat in the right direction.

-Track and manage KPIs on monday.com
+Track, manage, and reach your KPIs on monday.com

 One of our favorite tools for tracking KPIs is our dashboard widget.
 No matter what number you’re tracking, you can create charts, graphs, and other visuals that help the entire team know where you stand with your North Star metrics.
 Here are just a few of the neat visuals you can create with a few clicks:

 - Charts: Add bar and pie charts or line graphs to your dashboard for easy real-time gauges that tell the story of your KPIs.
 You can set up access so team members, project leaders, stakeholders, and even external customers can view the numbers.

 - Battery image.
 For simple metrics that measure progress to goal, set up a battery widget.
 When the battery’s full, the team knows it reached success.

 - Specific numbers.
 Keep it simple and display the exact number for a metric, such as 80 blogs published or $50,000 in sales contracts closed.

 On monday.com, no metrics exist in a vacuum.
 Teams can add updates to boards to provide reasons behind metrics, cheer on the work, or collaborate on ways to solve an issue that’s showing up in the KPIs.
 And since you can integrate your other favorite tools, you can easily import data to our Work OS to power your KPI dashboards.